 3) Dozens of miles away from the youth’s place of residence

-Through no fault of the courts, judges and the court staff this youth was setup to fail the sentenced assignment due to the fact that the data in the hands of the referring individual was inaccurate or incomplete.
+Through no fault of the courts, judges and the court staff this individual was setup to fail the sentenced assignment due to the fact that the data in the hands of the referring individual was inaccurate or incomplete.

-Using the SPIRIT Project System a judge on a bench or court staff can, even prior to the case being heard, enter in the youth’s risk factors, interests, age, race, gender and location of residence and be immediately given referral options with the best match.
+Using the SPIRIT Project System a judge on a bench or court staff can, even prior to the case being heard, enter in the individual’s risk factors, interests, age, race, gender and location of residence and be immediately given referral options with the best match.

 1) Any service provider in the system is REQUIRED to keep their information up to date.
 If a referral is made and not accepted that service provider will become locked until they rectify the situation.
 This way if a frequently used service provider has shut down the system will know immediately and disallow any further referrals.

-2) Capacity becomes a non-issue with the SPIRIT Project Software, each service provider with a finite capacity will enter their available “inventory” and as referrals are made the available space reduces in the system so as not to refer youth to a provider that cannot accept them.
+2) Capacity becomes a non-issue with the SPIRIT Project Software, each service provider with a finite capacity will enter their available “inventory” and as referrals are made the available space reduces in the system so as not to refer individual to a provider that cannot accept them.
 As inventory becomes available the system updates to reflect this.

 In addition to the features listed above The SPIRIT Project offers the ability to “prep” cases.
 A court worker can enter in all the details in advance, then put the case on hold for the judge or hearing master to approve the referrals.
-The time required to process a youth through the system is drastically reduced.
+The time required to process a individual through the system is drastically reduced.